nxskok/pasias/docs/02-reading-in.md

 sent to Warehouse B, since this warehouse has specialized equipment that provides greater economies of scale for larger shipments''.
-That is to say, very large shipments are more expensive to handle, but not as expensive as you might think.endnote{This is the same idea that it costs more to ride the GO bus from UTSC to York U than it does to ride from UTSC to Scarborough Town, but if you work out how much it costs per kilometre, the longer journey costs less per km.
-As of when I'm writing this, $5.30 for the 7.2 km to Scarborough Town and
+That is to say, very large shipments are more expensive to handle, but not as expensive as you might think.\endnote{This is the same idea that it costs more to ride the GO bus from UTSC to York U than it does to ride from UTSC to Scarborough Town, but if you work out how much it costs per kilometre, the longer journey costs less per km.
+As of when I'm writing this, \$5.30 for the 7.2 km to Scarborough Town and
-$6.75 for the 38 km to York.
+\$6.75 for the 38 km to York.
 That's quite an economy of scale, isn't it?} That makes sense with our scatterplot, because the *slope* for larger shipments is less than for smaller shipments.